zaguiini/create-sandbox/README.md

 Run it with `npx create-sandbox <repository-url>`

 It works on single project repositories that are using React.
-Another requirement is that the build step for the package is strictly `build`.

 When you run the `create-sandbox` command, the CLI will: